Rate-optimal estimation of mixed semimartingales: Introduction

 \section{Introduction}

-Mixed fractional Brownian motions (mfBMs) were introduced by \cite{Cheridito01} as the sum \beq Y_t=\si B_t +\rho B(H)_t,\qquad t\geq0,\eeq of a standard Brownian motion $B$ and an independent fractional Brownian motion $B(H)$ with Hurst parameter $H\in(0,1)\setminus\{\frac12\}$.
-Against first intuition, it can be shown that the distribution of $Y$ is locally equivalent to that of $\si B$ if $H>\frac34$ and to that of $\rho B(H)$ if $H<\frac14$; see \cite{Cai16,Cheridito01,vanZanten07}.
-In particular, if $H>\frac34$, $Y$ is a semimartingale and $H$ cannot be consistently estimated from observations of $Y$ on a finite time interval.
+Mixed fractional Brownian motions (mfBms) were introduced by \cite{Cheridito01} as the sum \beq Y_t=\si B_t +\rho B(H)_t,\qquad t\geq0,\eeq of a standard Brownian motion $B$ and an independent fractional Brownian motion $B(H)$ with Hurst parameter $H\in(0,1)\setminus\{\frac12\}$.
+While this class of processes was originally introduced in mathematical finance to model long memory in asset prices, it poses nonstandard challenges from a statistical perspective: Even though the laws of $B$ and $B(H)$ on a finite time interval are mutually singular, the law of their superposition, $Y$, can be locally equivalent to that of $\si B$ (if $H>\frac34$) or $\rho B(H)$ (if $H<\frac14$); see \cite{Cai16,Cheridito01,vanZanten07}.
+In these cases, either $(\rho,H)$ or $\si$ cannot be consistently estimated on a finite time interval.